Cigdem Oztabak, freelance journalist/editor from Istanbul 🐈

 Does technology reshape our reality so much that we start to lose track of time itself?
 Have we transitioned from an authentic existence into a period where everything, while appearing to change, is actually static—like a bubble swelling without actually moving forward?

-As we revisit our initial semiotic explorations—let us dissolve all notions of beginnings and endings, all boundaries, to see the world anew.
 Can we discern where a finger ends and a hand begins, where individuality ends and collectivity starts, where humanity ends and technology begins to redefine our essence?

 But first,